 - and many others…

 - Knowledge Agenda

-Download here the project briefing and programme of the 2016 K4Dev Summit.
+Download here the project briefing and program of the 2016 K4Dev Summit.

 The KM Award

-The targets we define and the agenda we are setting in the context of this undertaking are in no way binding on the UN, governments, organisations or any other body.
-Our aim is nevertheless to raise awareness, to enhance collaboration and to provide inspiration and orientation to those responsible in their societies for promoting knowledge for development.
+The targets we define and the agenda we are setting in the context of this undertaking are in no way binding on the UN, governments, organizations, or any other body.
+Our aim is nevertheless to raise awareness, to enhance collaboration, and to provide inspiration and orientation to those responsible in their societies for promoting knowledge for development.

-The organisation of the conference and any supporting endeavours will be headed by:
+The organization of the conference and any supporting endeavors will be headed by:

 Dr. Andreas Brandner, General Manager KMA Knowledge Management Austria,